 Town Tour and Question & Answer Session with Town Council

 Building a Community (presented by the Community Development and Economic Development Departments)

-Caring for a Community and Equipment Demonstration (presented by the Public Works Department)
+Caring for a Community and Equipment Demonstration (presented by the Public Works and Engineering Departments)

 Financing a Community (presented by the Finance Department)